companieshouse/styleguides/READMEs.md

 |KAFKA.md |Kafka relevant info, ex: <ul><li>Kafka topics (read/write)</li><li>Consumer Group</li></ul>|
 |CURL.md | examples of which `curl` might be used (i.e. which required Keys/tokens, or other special Headers) to test all the endpoints a service is publishing and listening on. ex: <ul><li>`curl -H "Authorization: $KEY" "${BASE_URL}/alphabetical-search/companies/q=lloyds`</li></ul>|

-**Note:** A separate CURL.md should be provided even if there is only one URL available.
+**Note:** A separate CURL.md should be provided even if there is no URL available.
 This is to assist support to locate the checks quickly.
+In this case the file should contain "This service doesn't have HTTP endpoints to interact with, so this file is empty"

 Template
 --------